stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

 Sorting, Filtering and Grouping Data Files
 ==========================================

-The order of the files in a :py:class:`DataFolder` is arbitary.
+The order of the files in a :py:class:`DataFolder` is arbitrary.
 If it is important to process them in a given order then the :py:math:`DataFolder.sort` method can be used::

    f.sort()